kyma-project/lifecycle-manager/README.md

   kyma alpha deploy
   ```

-2. Apply a module template.
+2. Apply a ModuleTemplate CR.
 Run the following kubectl command:

   ```bash
   kubectl apply -f {MODULE_TEMPLATE.yaml}
   ```

+**TIP:** You can use any deployment-ready ModuleTemplates, such as [cluster-ip](https://github.com/pbochynski/) or [keda](https://github.com/kyma-project/keda-manager).

 3. Enable a module.
 Run: